Ashokamitrangoes down memory lane to recall how Karainda Nizhalgal was written.

 It took quite a while for people to read the novel.
 Apart from the literary wings of political parties, my novel was one of the least read novels in the world.
 It didn’t get the much-coveted library order.
 But my publisher was a good soul and made a calculation of the royalty and paid me straightaway.
 Now, of course, the novel is always in demand though it is nearly 50 years old.
 It has been translated twice into English and one translation titled Star-Crossed was short-listed for Crossword Prize.

 The novel consists of 10 chapters with different points of view seemingly telling a different story but readers will find it is the same human tragedy that has been written for hundreds of years.
-There are a couple of characters who appear to get wealthy but that is illusory.
 I have often said that Karainda Nizhalgal is not one of my favourites but, chronologically, it is my first published novel; so I have to talk about it.
 I was embarrassed when someone approached me with a proposal to make a film based on it.
 Like so of grandiose plans, nothing came of it.
 I write only to be read and, if that offers some stimulation to the reader’s imagination, I am most happy.

 There are other memories of the novel.
 I like working in the open and I wrote most of the novel in a public park.
 I wrote at a particular bench and I usually went to the park at 6.00 a.m.
 If the bench was occupied, I felt relieved that I would not have to write that day.
 The park had very few trees and, by 7.00 a.m., the sun would become oppressive.
 So I had just half an hour to write.